DanielAron/KQuickStarter-/quickstart.md

 ### POST one Employee

-Using the other API automaticaly created we want to create a new employee
+Using the other API automatically created we want to create a new employee.

-first of all, the Employee have a profile picture, so we can upload the image to a bucket and then call the POST method to create the Employee.
+First of all, the employee have a profile picture, so we must upload the image to a bucket and then call the POST method to create the Employee.

 #### Upload a file

-for these we create one directive ```fileModel```
+for this we create one directive ```fileModel``` and from the template looks like this

-and use it like these

 ```html
 <span class="btn btn-default btn-file">